Chemistry of Natural Products and Medicinal Plants

 Conclusion

 The chemistry of natural products and medicinal plants is a fascinating and rapidly advancing field that contributes to our understanding of nature, human health, and the development of new drugs.
-Continued research in this area is essential for harnessing the potential of nature's vast chemical library.
+Continued research in this area is essential for harnessing the potential of nature's vast chemical library and addressing global health challenges.